 Another time where you’d look to gain bearing is in a breeze where the shifts are oscillating within a 5 to10 minute period.
 Sailing fast across an oscillating shift allows you to maximize your leverage and use the maximum amount of the shift before the breeze oscillates in the other direction.

 When it comes to which mode to sail in, the decision will be based on the true-wind direction, heading and feel.

 It’s important to be aware of what you’re doing when you’re going for

 bearing gain because you don’t want to spear off into a corner potentially sailing extra distance for a shift that never materializes.

 There will be times when you need to know how to sail the boat two-tenths under target for a period of time.

 Instances where this may be necessary include getting off the starting line, getting away from a leeward mark, when a boat is on your leebow, heading into a persistent shift or when you’re on a layline in the dirty air of a competitor.

-If you are stuck in traffic, but wanting to go the the side of the course that the traffic is heading, you would intentionally sail a higher slower mode to play out the long-term tactical plan.
-More often than not, the high/slow mode is a traffic mode and you need to adjust you sail setup accordingly with traveller up and more sheet or vang tension.
+If you are stuck in traffic but want to go the side of the course that the traffic is heading, you would intentionally sail a higher slower mode to play out the long-term tactical plan.
+More often than not, the high/slow mode is a traffic mode and you need to adjust your sail setup accordingly with traveller up and more sheet or vang tension.

-If you’re blindly sailing high and slow and gaining bearing, there needs to be the conversation of what is the tactical goal for the next three minutes and this needs to be constatly re-evaluated based on what is happening with the fleet.
+If you’re blindly sailing high and slow and gaining bearing, there needs to be a conversation of what is the tactical goal for the next three minutes and this needs to be constantly re-evaluated based on what is happening with the fleet.